bigjollygiant14/will-jay-profile/README.md

 - Deploys happen automatically when `main` is built
 - Feature branches are automatically created from `/feature`

-## Major To Do:
+## Major To Dos:
-- Snippets
-  - Add snippets
-- Resume Page
-  - add a show more/show less feature
+- Pull out ajax button on homepage
+- Change API route to be an environment variable for easier local development